 - A. Course Competencies: Upon successful completion of this course, each student will have demonstrated through comprehensive examinations, with a score of 70% or better, a competent understanding of specific elements listed in objective required in this course.
 Any motor skill competency will meet minimum course evaluations and receive a Pass/Fail grade. - B. Academic Integrity: It is the goal of the SPC Law Enforcement faculty to foster a spirit of complete honesty and a high standard of integrity in education and training endeavors.
 It is a serious offense for any student to presents as his or her own work that he or she has not honestly performed; such action renders the offender liable to serious consequences that may include suspension from the academy.
 Students should refer to the SPC General Catalog policy regarding consequences for cheating and plagiarism.
-(See "Academic Integrity" as well as "Student Conduct" sections in the college catalog.)
-In some instances, working with other students is encouraged for some assignments and meets SCANS Competencies C-9 through C-14.
-If any student has a question as to whether he or she may work with other students on any assignments, SEEK GUIDANCE FROM THE INSTRUCTOR to ascertain whether or not the student is in compliance with course guidelines. - C. Verification of Workplace Competencies.
-Successful completion of this course meets one of the TCOLE mandated requirements that permit a student to take the state License Examination to be a Texas Peace Officer.
-A student who successfully passes the state's examination does not become a peace officer until he or she is employed by an official law enforcement/criminal justice organization empowered to commission a peace officer in the state of Texas.
-Successful passing score on the state licensure examination is one of many employment criteria that permit a person to seek employment with law enforcement agencies. - D. Class Attendance.
+(See "Academic Integrity" as well as "Student Conduct" sections in the college catalog.) - C. Class Attendance.
 Students are expected to attend all classes in order to be successful in a course.
 The student may be administratively withdrawn from the course when absences become excessive as defined in the course syllabus.
+If a student misses 4 consecutive classes and have not contacted the instructor, will be administratively withdrawn from the class!
+If student misses 4 classes, the entire semester they will lose the points for attendance!